-In addition to the personnel structure mentioned above, the Asset Management Company utilizes its business partnership with Mizuho Research Institute Ltd. to formulate and execute financial strategies, in light of macro-economic survey reports on the economy, interest rates, foreign currency trends, etc., and future outlooks based on these.
+In addition to the personnel structure mentioned above, the Asset Management Company utilizes its business partnership with Mizuho Research & Technologies Ltd. to formulate and execute financial strategies, in light of macro-economic survey reports on the economy, interest rates, foreign currency trends, etc., and future outlooks based on these.

 C. Equity Finance

 JEI expeditiously issues new investment units by accurately judging financial conditions and considering dilution of investment units (decrease in net assets or distribution per unit by additional issue of investment units), timing of acquisitions of new properties, etc. and ratio of interest-bearing debt to total assets (hereinafter, "LTV").

 D. Debt Finance

 EI seeks an optimum balance between short-term and long-term fund raising in an effective way while considering agility and stability.

 At times, a commitment line may be set up to ensure agility and stability.

 JEI pays attention to the following points in undertaking debt financing.